usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ### Spotify Web Development API

-We decided that the accessibility and usability of a streaming based API would provide an effective framework to build up our app.
+We decided that the accessibility and usability of a streaming-based API would provide an effective framework to build up our app.
 We opted to use the Spotify for Web Development API as we are both routine users of Spotify and the API provides a simple interface for querying songs and playlists.
-We leveraged the Spotipy python library, which is the python implementation of the Spotify Web Dev API.
+We leveraged the Spotipy Python library, which is the Python implementation of the Spotify Web Dev API.
 The most convenient functionality offered by Spotify’s API was the ability to query a song and extract a set of features from Spotify’s database which quantified various aspects of a song’s musical signature.
-A combination of these features were what we used to generate the input vectors for our model.
+A combination of these features was what we used to generate the input vectors for our model.

 Another convenient feature of Spotify’s Web Dev API was the ability to query entire playlists worth of tracks.
 Because of this feature, we decided to create a public Spotify playlist that would encompass our training data.
 We assembled this playlist by compiling a list of around 421 songs that we were familiar with, thus enabling us to relatively easily assign emotional labels to songs.

-Before attempting to train our first classification model, we needed to extract our training data and store it longterm, thus avoiding the need to repeatedly make calls to the API, which turned out to be quite a bottleneck on the development process.
-A number of times throughout the development process, we accidentally exceeded the query limit enforced by the Spotify API and were cut off from making queries for indeterminate amounts of time.
+Before attempting to train our first classification model, we needed to extract our training data and store it long-term, thus avoiding the need to repeatedly make calls to the API, which turned out to be quite a bottleneck in the development process.
+Several times throughout the development process, we accidentally exceeded the query limit enforced by the Spotify API and were cut off from making queries for indeterminate amounts of time.
 To avoid this, we wrote a library that used the OpenPyxl Python library to store data from playlists into a spreadsheet that we could later access.

 ### Initial Attempts at Training a Model

-Once our training dataset was stored in a .xlsx format, we went through and added an additional column to our spreadsheet that contained the emotions we associated with each song.
-Originally, we opted for five emotional categories: Anxious, Depressed, Bittersweet, Angry, Happy.
-We used 10 musical features provided by Spotify to train our initial models : acousticness, danceability, energy, valence, instrumentalness, key, loudness, mode, speechiness, and tempo.
+Once our training dataset was stored in a .xlsx format, we went through and added a column to our spreadsheet that contained the emotions we associated with each song.
+Originally, we opted for five emotional categories: Anxious, Depressed, Bittersweet, Angry, and Happy.
+We used 10 musical features provided by Spotify to train our initial models: acousticness, danceability, energy, valence, instrumentalness, key, loudness, mode, speechiness, and tempo.
 We gained a lot of direction for this segment of the project from this link on Medium.

 To train our model, we created a three-layer MLP using Pytorch, with a hidden layer of variable width.
 We used a ReLU function as our activation function.
 We used Cross-Entropy as our loss function.
 Originally our model was incapable of meaningfully classifying any song, and we surmised that this was due to a combination of reasons related to how we set up the task.
 First, the features we extracted from the API were not scaled properly when used as inputs.
 Some of the features had ranges that far exceeded other features, so it was probable that our model was overfitting to such features in the input space.
 Once we scaled every feature to belong to the same range (floats in the range of [0.0, 1.0]), we still noticed that the model was struggling to classify songs according to our categories.
-We reasoned that it was best to minimize the complexity of the task, get a model working, then upscale the complexity once a satisfactory baseline was achieved.
+We reasoned that it was best to minimize the complexity of the task, get a model working, and then upscale the complexity once a satisfactory baseline was achieved.

 We decided to cut the input space down to what we qualitatively surmised to be the two most meaningful features, energy and valence, and the output space down to a simple binary classification task.
 After training a linear classification model that could categorize songs into two emotional categories, positive and negative, with an approximately 70% test accuracy, we decided to try to scale up the complexity of the task to something more interesting.